-TAKE PERFECTLY RIPE TOMATOES, place them on a bed of store-bought biscuits, top them with basil, mayonnaise and cheddar cheese, bake the works until puffed and golden, and what do you get?
+TAKE SOME PERFECTLY RIPE TOMATOES, place them on a bed of store-bought biscuits, top them with basil, mayonnaise and cheddar cheese, bake the works until puffed and golden, and what will you have?
 Why, only the most delicious thing on earth — Classic Tomato Pie.
-You can make this company-worthy fare in no time at all:
+You can make this picnic-perfection in no time at all:

 Note: I’ve written about Classic Tomato Pie before, first in 2010 and then in 2011.
 So why mention it again?
 Well, because if you are new to my blog, you might not know this recipe exists.
 And that would make me cry.

 Ingredients for one 9-inch pie